Daltraxx/Code-Challenges/README.md

 ## Structure

-- The repository is generally organized into folders with names refering to the dominant solving pattern or data structure used to solve the challenges within them.
+- The repository is generally organized into folders with names refering to the dominant algorithmic pattern or data structure used to solve the challenges within them.

 ## Topics Covered